dsmun-conf/website/committees/ls.md

 Best of luck and see you soon in Chandbagh!

 Divyansh Nautiyal

 Speaker

 Lok Sabha

 ## Agenda

-- Solving the Kashmir Dispute- Article 35A, Article 370 and AFSPA
+- Solving the Kashmir Dispute: Article 35A, Article 370 and AFSPA